-Which is a better fit, a square peg in a round hole or a round peg
+Which is a better fit, a square peg in a round hole or a round peg in a square hole?

 It's easy to work out the areas of most squares that we meet, but what if they were tilted?

 A ladder 3m long rests against a wall with one end a short distance from its base.
 Between the wall and the base of a ladder is a garden storage box 1m tall and 1m high.
 What is the maximum distance. . . .